save-the-universe/earth/plan-a.md

 This is a **cool** plan
 - [ ] Put the team together
   - Wolverine
-  - Superman
+  - SpiderMan
-  - Flash
+  - AntMan
-  - Green Arrow
+  - Gamora
 - [ ] Beat the bad guy
 - [ ] Weapons
   - guns